feedbackward/sgd-roboost/README.md

 - <a href="#code_sims">Setup: software for simulations</a>
 - <a href="#demos">List of demos</a>

-Before diving into any of the setup detailed below, we assume assume the user has access to a `bash` shell, can use `wget` to download data sets, has `git` and `conda` installed, and has run the following command:
+Before diving into any of the setup detailed below, we assume the following about the user's environment:
+- has access to a `bash` shell
+- can use `wget` to download data sets
+- has `unzip`, `git`, and `conda` installed

+and finally that they have run

 ```
 $ conda update -n base conda